COMMUNITY BUILDING CHECKLIST

 - Our Energy Solutions Oxfordshire (ESOx) service has information on finance and funding, including charities and not-for-profit organisations

-- Community First Oxfordshire has information, in particular relating to village halls and parish councils, or see https://oxfordshire.org/ocfgrants/
+- Community First Oxfordshire has information, in particular relating to village halls and parish councils, and see information on their grants.

 - The fortnightly CAG Oxfordshire newsletter The Key has a useful funding section, as has their website